Law School Admission Test (LSAT)

 Taking the LSAT

-The Law School Admission Test (LSAT) is a half-day, standardized test administered four times each year at designated testing centers throughout the world.
+The Law School Admission Test (LSAT) is a half-day, standardized test administered five times in 2018, six starting next year at designated testing centers throughout the world.
 The test is an integral part of the law school admission process in the United States, Canada, and a growing number of other countries.
 It provides a standard measure of acquired reading and verbal reasoning skills that law schools can use as one of several factors in assessing applicants.

 Many law schools require that the LSAT be taken by December for admission the following fall.
 However, taking the test earlier — in June or September/October — is often advised.